Geautomatiseerd vacatures beheren op Academic Positions

 Qualifications

-We are looking for outstanding experimental physicists, chemists, or biologists with demonstratable interest in quantitative biophysics questions, experience in programming and/or machine learning, handling of complex data, and who thrives in a diverse, collaborative, and supportive environment.
+We are looking for outstanding physicists and biologists with strong interest in quantitative biophysics questions, and ideally with experience in programming and handling of complex data.
+You should like the idea of working in a collaborative, ambitious and international environment.
 Excellent verbal and written English skills are essential.
-You meet the requirements for an MSc-degree to ensure eligibility for a Dutch PhD examination.

 Work environment